 Organised Atoms

-A workshop with Cornwall Neighbourhoods for Change and an exhibition on the 21st and 22nd October in Redruth where we experimented with the minerals of Cornwall.
-Could we find what we need in discarded mine waste to create noisy electronic instruments with semiconducting crystals?
-We dismantled the myths of cyberspace and the metaverse, and showed how the digital world is fully grounded in materials such as galena, quartz, pyrite, chalcopyrite, cassiterite and gold.
+Can we find what we need in discarded mine waste to create noisy electronic instruments with semiconducting crystals?
+We dismantle the myths of cyberspace and the metaverse, and show how the digital world is fully grounded in materials such as galena, quartz, pyrite, chalcopyrite, cassiterite and gold.

 Lots more info on the project via the wiki here - including instructions for building your own Cornish cardboard crystal synthesisers!